modular-network/ethereum-libraries/README.md

 6. Include the description of the changes on the Pull Request.
 7. When creating a pull request on the main repo, do not submit it to master.
 Either submit it to an existing branch that was allocated for the changes, or submit it to a new branch you create with the PR.

+### Code Quality

+We strive to maintain high standards at Majoolr .
+To accomplish this, we have included unit tests and a coverage report tool.
+We are using the [solitidy-coverage](https://github.com/sc-forks/solidity-coverage) tool and [Codecov](https://codecov.io/gh/Majoolr/ethereum-libraries) to host our reports and analysis.
+Let's keep growing our coverage percentage as much as we can!

 ## Why Libraries?